Timeline view - Resource allocation

 What does “Infinity%” mean in the summary bar?

-Infinity essentially means that the resource that you’ve allocated is unavailable for the time you are looking at.
+Infinity means that the resource that you’ve allocated is unavailable for the time you are looking at.
 So the calculation is attempting to divide by zero which equals infinity.

 Where can I provide feedback on this feature?